Braided surfaces and their characteristic maps: Braided surfaces

-A degree $n$ branched covering $F:S\to \Sigma$ determines a morphism $f:\pi_1(\Sigma\setminus B,*)\to S_n$, where $B=B(F)$ is the branch locus of $F$, called {\em characteristic} homomorphism.
-Choose small simple loops $\gamma_i$ each one encircling one branch point $b_i$ of $B$, which will be called {\em peripheral} loops or homotopy classes in the sequel.

-The degree of the braided surface $S$ is the degree $n$ of its associated characteristic map and its branch locus is $B$.
-Hurwitz proved that strong equivalence classes of branched coverings with given $g$ genus of $\Sigma$, $B$ and $n$, bijectively correspond to conjugacy classes of characteristic morphisms having nontrivial image on every peripheral loop.
-Moreover, equivalence classes of branched coverings bijectively correspond to orbits of the mapping class group $\Gamma(\Sigma\setminus B)$ on the set of conjugacy classes of characteristic morphisms as above.
+Hurwitz proved that strong equivalence classes of branched coverings with given $g$ genus of $\Sigma$, $B$ and $n$, bijectively correspond to conjugacy classes of monodromy homomorphisms having nontrivial image on every peripheral loop.
+Denote by $\Gamma(\Sigma)$ the pure {\em mapping class group} of the possible punctured surface $\Sigma$.
+Moreover, equivalence classes of branched coverings bijectively correspond to orbits of the mapping class group $\Gamma(\Sigma\setminus B)$ on the set of conjugacy classes of monodromy homomorphisms as above.